onnx/onnx-mlir/docs/Dialects/onnx.md

 | Operand | Description |
 | :-----: | ----------- |
-| `In` | tensor of 32-bit float values or unranked.tensor of 32-bit float values or tensor of 32-bit float values with layout NCHWxC and factors 4, 0 or unranked.tensor of 32-bit float values or tensor of 32-bit float values with layout KCNMxCyK and factors 4, 4
+| `data` | tensor of 32-bit float values or unranked.tensor of 32-bit float values or tensor of 32-bit float values with layout NCHWxC and factors 4, 0 or unranked.tensor of 32-bit float values or tensor of 32-bit float values with layout KCNMxCyK and factors 4, 4

 #### Results: